From Paradox to Dialectics

 Regulated Leadership operationalizes the capacity required to prevent this collapse.
 It provides the emotional, cognitive, and behavioral skills needed to sustain exposure to ambiguity without forcing resolution.

-Leaders with limited regulatory capacity can't hold competing truths.
+Leaders with limited regulatory capacity can't integrate competing truths.
 They collapse into one.